How to evaluate LLMs for SQL generation

 Open in Github

-LLMs are fundamentatlly non-deterministic in their responses, this attribute makes them wonderfully creative and dynamic in their responses.
+LLMs are fundamentally non-deterministic in their responses, this attribute makes them wonderfully creative and dynamic in their responses.
 However, this trait poses significant challenges in achieving consistency, a crucial aspect for integrating LLMs into production environments.

 The key to harnessing the potential of LLMs in practical applications lies in consistent and systematic evaluation.
-This enables the identification and rectification of inconsistencies and helps in monitoring progress over time as the application evolves.
+This enables the identification and rectification of inconsistencies and helps with monitoring progress over time as the application evolves.

 Scope of this notebook